-Class Limitations: Class limit is 3 horses per class.
+Class Limitations: Class limit is 3 horses per class, except as noted.
 Extra Horses: limit of 2 horses per class may be added at the rate of $1.00 per horse - payable at the table.
-Class participation limits per horse: a model can compete in one (1) breed class only and one (1) collectibility/workmanship class only- earning a maximum of 2 NAN card at this show.
+Class participation limits per horse: a model can compete in one (1) breed class only and one (1) collectability/workmanship class only- earning a maximum of 2 NAN card at this show.

 General Class Information: Classes may be split, combined or canceled, depending upon the number of entries, at the discretion of the judge and/or showholder.

 Scale Descriptions: The models commonly termed Traditional and/or Classic will show in the regular classes.
 Models commonly termed Stablemate, TinyMite, Littlebit, Pebbles and Chips will show in the Mini classes where a mini class alternative is noted.